TongueToe/LegaLabTutorial/Instructions/3_EEGDatabase.md

 ### 3.2.1 Description of Free Recall events.mat Fields

 The EEG data collected from subjects in our lab is organized and formatted consistently using event structures, which are Matlab .mat files.
 These event structures contain various information about the task performed, including patient performance, task parameters, and most importantly, time offset values that align the EEG time with the Unix computer time when the event occurred.
-Below is a breakdown of the information included in the event structure for a Free-Recall (FR) task:
+Below is a breakdown of the information included in the event structure for a *Free-Recall (FR) task*:

 - **subject**: This field contains the subject code corresponding to the event in that row.
 - **session**: This field specifies the session number for the event.